-Former San Francisco 49ers QB Jimmy Garoppolo Bumped to Plan B
+Former San Francisco 49ers QB Jimmy Garoppolo bumped to Plan B

-The Jets were dealt a blow yesterday with the announcement that Derek Carr was joining the New Orleans Saints.
+The New York Jets were dealt a blow earlier this week with the announcement that Derek Carr was joining the New Orleans Saints.

-Shortly following that announcement Dianna Russini had a note on Jimmy Garoppolo that was largely lost in the noise of the day.
+Shortly following that announcement, Dianna Russini had a note on Jimmy Garoppolo and the Jets that was largely lost in the noise of the day.

 Before Derek Carr grew support in the Jets building, there were many who were pushing for Jimmy Garoppolo.— Dianna Russini (@diannaESPN) March 6, 2023